Rhythmic Sabbatical Fellowship applications close March 24, 11:59 pm CT. Apply now.

 I am 翁淑君 Sook Jin Ong (she/her; first name: Sook Jin), a Malaysian Chinese immigrant to Minnesota who believes in the magic of community, and a future of abundance and justice.
 It is important for me to create spaces for the stories people carry with them.
 I love facilitating conversations and learning spaces in and among organizations and community.

-My career spans years of working with state agencies, local governments, and nonprofit organizations through rethinking and redesigning their human services programs, processes, and policies to be more equitable and centers the perspectives of families, frontline staff, and communities.
-I completed my Masters of Public Policy at the Humphrey School of Public Affairs, and recently became a certified coach.
+My career spans years of working with state agencies, local governments, and nonprofit organizations through rethinking and redesigning their human services programs, processes, and policies to be more equitable and center the perspectives of families, frontline staff, and communities.
+I completed my Master’s of Public Policy at the Humphrey School of Public Affairs, and recently became a certified coach.
 Reading and writing poetry has become my way to reclaim my stories, self, and place in this increasingly complex world.

-won’t you celebrate with me / what i have shaped into / a kind of life? i had no model. / born in Babylon / both nonwhite and woman / what did i see to be except myself? / i made it up / here on this bridge between / starshine and clay, / my one hand holding tight / my other hand; come celebrate / with me that everyday / something has tried to kill me / and has failed.
+“won’t you celebrate with me / what i have shaped into / a kind of life? i had no model. / born in Babylon / both nonwhite and woman / what did i see to be except myself? / i made it up / here on this bridge between / starshine and clay, / my one hand holding tight / my other hand; come celebrate / with me that everyday / something has tried to kill me / and has failed.”

 Lucille Clifton